mikanbako/Android-Application-Build-Script-Extension/README.txt

 Checkstyle Setup :

-    1. Locate checkstyle-x.x-all.jar to one of library directory of Ant.
+    1. Put checkstyle-x.x-all.jar in one of library directory of Ant.

-    2. Turn true checkstyle.enable in config/extension.properties.
+    2. Change the value of checkstyle.enable to true in config/extension.properties.

-    3. Modify or replace config/checkstyle-config.xml to your configuration if you need that.
+    3. Modify or replace config/checkstyle-config.xml to your Checkstyle configuration if you need that.

 FindBugs Setup :

     1. Install FindBugs to externals/findbugs or other directory.

-    2. Locate findbugs-ant.jar to one of library directory of Ant.
+    2. Put findbugs-ant.jar in one of library directory of Ant.

-    3. Turn true findbugs.enable in config/extension.properties.
+    3. Change the value of findbugs.enable to true in config/extension.properties.

+    4. Modify findbugs.home in config/extension.properties to directory
+       installed FindBugs if you need that.

-    4. Modify findbugs.home to directory installed FindBugs if you need.
+    5. Modify or replace config/findbugs-exclude-filter.xml to your FindBugs exclude filter if you need that.

 JavaNCSS Setup :

-    1. Locate jars in lib directory of JavaNCSS distribution to one of library directory of Ant.
+    1. Put jars in lib directory of JavaNCSS distribution in one of library directory of Ant.

-    2. Turn true javancss.enable in config/extension.properties.
+    2. Change  true javancss.enable in config/extension.properties.

 PMD Setup :

-    1. Locate jars in lib directory of PMD distribution to one of library directory of Ant.
+    1. Put jars in lib directory of PMD distribution in one of library directory of Ant.

-    2. Turn true pmd.enable in config/extension.properties.
+    2. Change the value of pmd.enable to true in config/extension.properties.

+    3. Modify or replace config/pmd-rule-set.xml (for main code) and config/pmd-test-rule-set.xml (for test code) to your PMD ruleset if you need that.

 PMD's Copy/Paste Detector (CPD) Setup :

-    1. Locate jars in lib directory of PMD distribution to one of library directory of Ant.
+    1. Put jars in lib directory of PMD distribution in one of library directory of Ant.

-    2. Turn true pmd.cpd.enable in config/extension.properties.
+    2. Change the value of pmd.cpd.enable to true in config/extension.properties.

 Test Setup :